Charles Spencer, 6th Earl Spencer: Family

+Viscountess Althorp died in 1906 shortly after giving birth to their sixth child.

+Death and estate

-Lord Spencer died in September 1922 at his home in St James Place, London, aged 64.
+Lord Spencer died on 26 September 1922 at his home in St James Place, London, aged 64.
 He had been ill for four months after contracting a "chill" at a public event in his home county, Northamptonshire.
 His eldest son Albert succeeded in the earldom.
 Lord Spencer was buried next to his wife in Saint Mary the Virgin with St John Churchyard, Great Brington, Northamptonshire.

+His estate was valued at £1,197,326 for probate, which attracted death duties amounting to approximately £359,197.